sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-3-0-agent/spa-setup-desktop-3-0-agent.md

     <!-- border -->![Generate a new key](agent3-028.png)

-8. Go back to the SAP Application Development, and select the **Enter Secret ID** button.
+8. Go back to SAP Build, and select the **Enter Secret ID** button.

     <!-- border -->![Change settings](agent3-029a.png)